barryclark/jekyll-now/_drafts/2016-3-31-CompetitionMemoryGeneralisation.md

 ---
 layout: post
-title: Competition: Generalisation versus memory
+title: Generalisation versus memory
 ---

 Pinker on learning words (a quote would be nice…)

 How would this work in a net?

+Embeddings and ??